-Both Morgan and Iqbal agree that there are three distinct levels in the evolutionary process, viz., matter or what Morgan calls the 'physico-chemical level', life or what he calls 'the vital level', and mind or what he calls 'the mental level' Iqbal calls them the three main levels presented by experience91.
-Unlike Iqbal, however, Morgan bases his theory of emergence on the evidence of natural sciences, as he says himself92.
-Iqbal takes it for a metaphysical theory rather than a scientifically proved 'fact'.
-Morgan's philosophy offers three hypotheses: viz., (i) 'the realist hypothesis' which intends that there is a real world apart from the fact of any mind's knowing it.
-Iqbal will certainly acquiesce in this position in so far as he believes in an independent world order (a denial of Berkeleyan Mentalism); (ii) 'the hypothesis concomitance' which intends that 'the mental and the physical never exist apart from each other, and that the world is characterized through and through by both193.
-Iqbal will also agree to this position, not as a hypothesis, but as a practical 'reality', as said before; and (iii) 'the theistic hypothesis' which intends that 'the orderly process of emergents points to God as its author'94.
+Whitehead defines religion as 'the vision of something which stands beyond, behind, and within, the passing flux of immediate things; something which is real and yet waiting to be realized: something which is a remote possibility, and yet the greatest of present facts: something whose possession is the final good, and yet is beyond all reach177.
+Thus, for him religion is a 'vision', a 'desire' or 'vearning', a 'great fact', and the final 'good'; or in other words it is a concrete state of mind involving all the three aspects of cognition, affection and conation plus morality.
+Iqbal cherished a similar concrete view of the religious phenomena.
+78 particularly appreciates Idbal Whitehead's 'efficient' view of religion.
+He says, 'Apart from this, religion on its doctrinal side, as defined by Professor Whitehead, is "a system of general truths which have the effect of transforming character when they are sincerely held and vividly apprehended"791.
+Whitehead also recognizes cognitive or rational aspect of religion when he savs that 'the ages of faith are the ages of rationalism'80.
+Iqbal, however, adds that 'to rationalize faith is not to admit the superiority of philosophy over religion's.
+Iqbal concedes that philosophy has jurisdiction to main levels presented by experience91.
+Unlike Igbal. however.
+Morgan bases his theory of emergence on the evidence of natural sciences, as he says himself92.
+Inhal takes it for a metaphysical theory rather than a scientifically proved 'fact'.
+Morgan's philosophy offers three hypotheses: viz., (i) 'the hypothesis' which intends that there is a real world apart from the fact of any mind's knowing it.
+Igbal will certainly acquiesce in this position in so far as he believes in an independent world order (a denial of Berkelevan Mentalism); (ii) 'the hypothesis concomitance' which intends that 'the mental and the physical never exist apart from each other, and that the world is characterized through and through by both, 93.
+Iqbal will also agree to this position, not as a hypothesis, but as a practical 'reality', as said before: and (iii) 'the theistic hypothesis' which intends that 'the orderly process of emergents points to God as its author, 94.
 Of his own position Morgan says, 'I, for one, can and do accept the most thorough going naturalism.
 I, for one, still retain, and am confirmed in, my belief in God'95.
 His position may well be characterized as an amalgam of naturalism and theism, of idealism and realism.
 Similar is the position of Iqbal for in his system also the various trends, some of them conflicting, blend to form a well-knit system which is concrete and complete.